allthatjava/boot-example-soap-webservice/README.md

 ```

 ##### WSDL
-I've set the server port to 8081 for the provider to avoid port conflict when you run both application on the same machine.
+I've set the server port to 8081 for the provider to avoid port conflict when you run both applications on the same machine.

 * In application.properties